go-to-k/cls3/README.md

 When this occurs, cls3 responds by adding a mechanism that waits a few seconds and retries automatically several times.

+### Delete objects with a specific key prefix

+The `-k | --keyPrefix` option allows you to delete objects with **a specific key prefix**.

+For Directory Buckets, only prefixes that end in a delimiter ( / ) are supported.
+If you do not specify the delimiter, it will be added automatically.

+For Table Buckets, the key prefix is not supported.

 ## Install

 - Homebrew